 Ask to see their lease.

-If they are sketch about showing you their lease, chances are they are not allowed to rent to you or are going to be charging you a ridiculous amount of rent to cover their own half.
+If they are sketchy about showing you their lease, chances are they are not allowed to rent to you or are going to be charging you a ridiculous amount of rent to cover their own half.
 Which may be illegal depending on the city(such as Berkeley).
 You’ll want to look that up for the city you’re renting in.
-Generally you should only pay half if you are allowed half the space.
-If you have an agreement that bars you from the living room or kitchen then you would pay even less.
+Generally, you should only pay half if you are allowed half the space.
+If you have an agreement that bars you from the living room or kitchen, then you would pay even less.